ungive/mediaremote-adapter/README.md

 Terminates the background listener process.

 ### Playback Commands
-These functions send a command to the background process and then exit.
-They are asynchronous and run on a global dispatch queue.
+These functions send an asynchronous command to the background process.
 - `play()`
 - `pause()`
 - `togglePlayPause()`